valyala/chclient/README.md

 * Easily reads responses with billion rows thanks to response streaming.
   There is no need to fit the whole response in memory.
 * Works ideally with [chproxy](https://github.com/Vertamedia/chproxy).
+* Sends requests to fallback address if requests to primary clickhouse address fail.

 ## Documentation